Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   - **by name**

-- *[x] ONLY booked*
+- *[x] ONLY posted to*
-Select this checkbox to display only booked accounts.
+Select this checkbox to display only accounts posted to.

 - [CANCEL]
   Click this button to cancel your selection.